kiancchen/Vending-Machine/Sprint1Report.md

   - What did I do yesterday: Finished GUI of login system.
   - What I will do today: Working on the user stories and UML Class Diagram.
   - Do I see any obstacles: The code written by teammates does not satisfy the functionality of my part of code, so I need to negotiate with him.

+### Meeting 3

+- Date : 5th November
+- Attendance: Cheng Chen.
+Yuanqun Wang, Yufei Zuo, Zexuan Long, Songyin Li, Zehui Lin
+- Content:
+  - Emphasize that if you meets the situation when a specific method is required, but has not been implemented, you should write yourself, and then notify the teammates who is responsible for that part, to add more test cases.
+  - Discussion about the progression of each tasks.
+  - Emphasize the important of burndown chart and change the status of each task as soon as possible.
+- Cheng Chen:
+  - What did I do yesterday: Modified some features of the code to looks nicer.
+  - What I will do today: Continues working on refactor the code.
+  - Do I see any obstacles: None at the moment.
+- Yuanqun Wang:
+  - What did I do yesterday: Finished add or remove user GUI
+  - What I will do today: Working on change user GUI.
+  - Do I see any obstacles: None at the moment.
+- Yufei Zuo:
+  - What did I do yesterday: Proofreading the report.
+  - What I will do today: Continues proofreading the report.
+  - Do I see any obstacles: None at the moment.
+- Zexuan Long:
+  - What did I do yesterday: Finished adding more test cases.
+  - What I will do today: Writing report about class document.
+  - Do I see any obstacles: None at the moment.
+- Songyin Li:
+  - What did I do yesterday: Finished part of cash system.
+  - What I will do today: Working on GUI of cash system.
+  - Do I see any obstacles: None at the moment.
+- Zehui Lin:
+  - What did I do yesterday: Finished UML class diagram.
+  - What I will do today: Working on the user stories.
+  - Do I see any obstacles: None at the moment.

 ## Sprint Review